LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit2-advanced-c/module4/materials/studios/ascii-art/README.md

 One such input file is [secretimage.csv](./secretimage.csv).
 Contained within these numbers and commas is a masterpiece image.
 What does it look like??
 You'll have to write the program to find out!

-For example, the first two rows of secretimage.csv look like this:
+Let's walk through a quick example.
+Say we have an input file that looked like this:
 ```
-2,3,4,5
-1,6
+0,2
+1
+0,2
 ```
-This means that the first row of your output file should have black pixels at x positions 2, 3, 4 and 5.
+The first row of out output file should have black pixels at x positions 0, and 2.
 The rest of the pixels should be white.

+The next row should have a black pixel at position 1, and the rest should be white.

+And the third row in this case is the same as the first row.

-So your output file's first two rows will look like this:
+So ultimately, our output file should look like this:
 ```
-    ########
+##  ##
+  ##
 ##  ##
 ```